denten-books/plain-text/0-intro.md

 analogies?
 The analysis of the metaphor helps trace the intellectual history of human--computer interaction, a field which progressed from "conversational programming" to the "direct manipulation" paradigm shaped by cognitive metaphor theory and immersive theater.
+The logic of "directness" leads to the rapidly developing field of brain-to-computer interfaces.
+The chapter concludes with a moment of speculative formalism, in which we consider the possibility of affective literature that eschews language and representation.

 At the core of the book's **second chapter** lies the notion of a modernist literary device, understood both as literary technique and a thought